-A young talented trio with the successful approach to redefine the traditional folk music sound and in doing so, igniting an infectious musical firework.
-The Styrian trio Tubonika is on a quest to create something out of the ordinary and has found its destiny in the connection of the old with the new.
-Respectfully breaking with tradition, the three young musicians Jonny Kölbl (harmonica), Markus Krofitsch (trumpet) and Tobias Weiß (tuba) are bringing back old traditional folk music sounds into the now, while mixing it with elements from other music forms and styles.
+A young talented duo with the successful approach to redefine traditional folk music and in doing so, igniting a musical firework.
+The Styrian duo Tubonika is on a quest to create something out of the ordinary, bringing together the old and the new.
+Breaking with tradition, the three young musicians Jonny Kölbl (harmonica), Markus Krofitsch (trumpet) and Tobias Weiß (tuba) are bringing back old traditional folk music into the present, while mixing it with elements from other musical forms and styles.
 The pieces of Tubonika include sounds from jazz, classical music, world music and even pop.
-An unusual musical mix that captivates the listener from the very first second.
+An unusual musical mix that captivates the listener from the very first second

 Line up: Jonny Kölbl (harmonica); Markus Krofitsch (trumpet); Tobias Weiß (tuba)

-Rdeca Raketa is characterized by a high degree of individuality which is dedicated above all to the artful examination of the phenomenon of sound.
-What is presented by the twosome appears like a machine that has become a pulsating sound structure, constantly busy with itself in the context of electro-acoustics, creating sound collages shimmering in threatening and gloomy colours.
-Questions about any stylistic positioning into a certain musical category are basically obsolete, since the Viennese twosome defines itself within a tonal space in which traditional or any other notions are no longer really effective.
-Rdeca Raketa create a cinematic sound painting one simply has to deal with.
+Rdeča Raketa is characterized by a high degree of individuality which is dedicated above all to the artful examination of the phenomenon of sound.
+What is presented by the duo appears like a machine that has become a pulsating sound structure, constantly busy with itself in the context of electro-acoustics, creating sound collages shimmering in threatening and gloomy colours.
+Questions about any stylistic positioning into a certain musical category are basically obsolete, since the Viennese duo defines itself within a tonal space in which traditional or any other notions are no longer really effective.
+Rdeča Raketa create a cinematic sound painting one simply has to deal with.